rajwinkau/slackbot-exercise/README.md

 directory):

 ```
-$ bin/hubot
+$ bin/hubot --name mychatbot
 ```

+The name will be helpful in naming your chatbot as you like it.

 You'll see some start up output and a prompt:

 ```
 [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
-slackbot-exercise>
+mychatbot>
 ```

 Then you can interact with slackbot-exercise by typing `slackbot-exercise help`.

 ```
-slackbot-exercise> slackbot-exercise help
+mychatbot> mychatbot help
-slackbot-exercise animate me <query> - The same thing as `image me`, except adds [snip]
+mychatbot animate me <query> - The same thing as `image me`, except adds [snip]
-slackbot-exercise help - Displays all of the help commands that slackbot-exercise knows about.
+mychatbot help - Displays all of the help commands that slackbot-exercise knows about.
 ...
 ```